Updated: Feb 7

-The skill of shaping is taught in the Foundations course.
+The skill of shaping is taught in the Karen Pryor Academy Dog Trainer Foundations course.
 There is no way I would attempt to teach it through blogs, but I can give you a practical example of how I use it daily, frequently, with most of my dogs.

-I finished the Foundations course in July, 2018.
-I had clicked my first dog a month prior to starting that course, so I still really didn’t have all that much experience as a clicker trainer, though I had a good start and was headed the right direction.
+I finished the Foundations course in July 2018.
+I had clicked my first dog a month prior to starting that course, so I still really didn’t have all that much experience as a clicker trainer, though I had a good start and was headed in the right direction.

 The rules are simple.
 You have a person who is designated as the trainer.
 You have a person designated as the learner.
 The trainer picks a goal behavior to teach the learner, using only a clicker and some sort of physical reinforcement.
 We used beads as reinforcement that the learner collected and placed in a cup.
 No talking or prompting of any kind is allowed.
 Our trainer was to teach her learner to go and sit in a particular chair.
 Simple enough, right?

-We played this game, in a variety of ways, over the five-day course interspersed with the lectures and hands-on training with the resident animals at The Ranch.
-I became a pretty decent clicker game shaping trainer, but I never was comfortable as the learner.
+We played this game, in a variety of ways, over the five-day course interspersed with lectures and hands-on training with the resident animals at The Ranch.
+I became a pretty decent clicker game-shaping trainer, but I never was comfortable as the learner.
 The best learners are the ones who offer lots of behavior with creative abandon!
 Think puppy!